-Youga Gold Mine reserves, production and geology
+Youga Gold Mine reserves and geology

 Youga gold deposits comprise of Tarkwaian and Birimian sediments.
 Tarkwaian rocks lie upon the Birimian volcanics, volcaniclastics and sediments of the Bole-Navrongo Belt.
 Also known as the Youga Belt, the Bole-Navrongo Belt extends from north-western Ghana into southern Burkina Faso.